gerhard-tinned/JSON-SOAP-Proxy/README.md

 **ATTENTION:** The possibility to pass the configuration to the script via http headers can pose a security issue.

-The following two configuration options can be found in the script.
+The following two configuration options can be found in the script. as an alternative, a configuration file named "config.inc.php" can be provided containing the configuration.

 * $conf_location
 * $conf_namespace